 At Hill Country Dental on Walnut Avenue, we understand how important your smile is and want to ensure it looks its best!
 With our advanced techniques, we’ll be able to help bring back those pearly whites with minimal pain or discomfort, so you won’t have to worry about any of the unpleasantness usually associated with traditional dentistry procedures.

 Why Dental Crowns?

-Dr. Lara Perry, Dr. Justin Loftin, Dr. Natalia Verona, and Dr. Lauren Sweeney may recommend a dental crown as an excellent way to repair decayed, weakened, or misshapen teeth.
+Dr. Lara Perry, Dr. Justin Loftin, and Dr. Natalia Verona may recommend a dental crown as an excellent way to repair decayed, weakened, or misshapen teeth.
 Our team at Hill Country Dental is highly qualified in placing dental crowns in New Braunfels, Texas, and we can effectively enhance your smile’s appearance.
 Plus, our intraoral scanner allows us to more accurately match your crown to your natural teeth and create your crown in a matter of days.

 A dental crown, or cap, is a restoration that we can use for many purposes.
 One of the most common uses of a dental crown is to restore a tooth significantly damaged or decayed.
 The crown is custom-made to fit over the entire tooth, starting at the gum line, to restore the tooth to its original shape and size.
 Dental crowns can be made of gold, porcelain, or porcelain fused to metal; porcelain crowns are popular because they match the natural color and appearance of your teeth.
 Our dentist will help determine which dental crown is right for your smile.